Image Credits: Photo by Milada Vigerova on Unsplash.

-Another essential issue to enhance resilience of the food system requires that countries consider balancing food self sufficiency and import dependency, that is designing the food system to that is not vulnerable to fluctuations in food supply and demand.
+Another essential issue to enhance the resilience of the food system requires that countries consider balancing food self-sufficiency and import dependency, that is designing the food system to that is not vulnerable to fluctuations in food supply and demand.
 Other important steps include new investments in food buffer stocks, increased domestic yield improvements, and protection of agriculturally productive lands.

 The burden of climate change on agriculture

 National agricultural and trade policies may need to be readjusted to help transform the global marketplace into a pillar of food security and a tool for climate change adaptation.
 This is because climate change will affect global agriculture unevenly, improving production conditions in some places while negatively affecting others.